marbraket/LearnGit/README.md

     git clean -fd     | delete file and folders

+### Fork master has no changes but "This branch is X commits ahead of master"

+    git reset --hard upstream/master
+    git push --force

+Don't pull in between

 ### Clone fork of salt and add upstream

     git clone               git@github.com:marbx/salt.git && cd salt